mtharrison/matt-harrison.com2/content/posts/github-actions-hugo.md

 I've been looking into [GitHub actions](https://github.com/features/actions) recently and doing quite a bit of devopsy stuff at [work](https://github.com/features/actions) so I thought this might be another ripe opportunity to take advantage of automation to make my life just that little bit easier.

+An added advantage to letting GitHub handle this is that I can then write or edit blog posts on the go via the GitHub UI, when I don't easily have access to my laptop and usual build environment.

 When I push to `master` of my blog repo, I want a workflow to do the following for me:

 1. Build latest static site built with a specific version of Hugo